Rhacophorus

-Rhacophorus is a genus of frogs in the shrub frog family (Rhacophoridae) and the related Hylidae make up the true tree frogs.
-They are found in India, Japan, Madagascar, Africa, and Southeast Asia.
+Rhacophorus is a genus of frogs in the shrub-frog family Rhacophoridae, which, with the related Hylidae, is one of the two genera of true tree frogs.
+They are found in China, India, Japan, and throughout Southeast Asia, including the island of Borneo.
 Over 40 species are currently recognised.

-These frogs have long toes with strong webbing between them, enabling the animals to slow their fall to a glide, a form of arboreal locomotion known as parachuting.
-They are, therefore, among the anurans commonly known as "flying frogs".
+These frogs have long toes with strong webbing between them, enabling the animals to jump from tree to tree, using the webbing to control a gliding descent, a form of arboreal locomotion known as parachuting.
+This behavioral adaptation is the source of their common name, "flying frogs".